ApacheThunder/ExpandTheGungeon/Readme.md

-ExpandTheGungeon - v1.4 by Apache Thunder.
+ExpandTheGungeon - v1.6 by Apache Thunder.

 Features:

 1. Updated version of old Anywhere mod.
 Use load_flow to load a DungeonFlow.
 Command syntax is mostly the same as old anywhere mod.
 Use "load_flow help" in console to get help on how to use this command.

-2. A custom secret floor accessible from floor 4.
-Is only accessible under certain circumstances. ;)
+2. Two new secret floors!
+Both with brand new tilesets pulled from unused tilesets from old versions of the game.

 3. Glitch Chests now take player to a full floor with glitched enmies instead of just a simple 3 room floor that goes direct to the boss.